JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Safed.md

   </table>
 </figure>

-Safed is one of the towns mentioned in _The Urantia Book_ ([UB 138:9.3](/en/The_Urantia_Book/138#p9_3)) that the apostles visited during their period of probation before official preaching.
+Safed is one of the towns mentioned in _The Urantia Book_ (<a id="a28_59"></a>[UB 138:9.3](/en/The_Urantia_Book/138#p9_3)) that the apostles visited during their period of probation before official preaching.
 It was here that James, a citizen of Tiberias, was born.
 He is known to be the father of an epileptic child whom Jesus cured.

 A good orthophoto is available on Google maps.
 We have information about the current city on [Wikipedia](https://en.wikipedia.org/wiki/Safed) but nothing about the ancient city.
 It was famous for being a very healthy area, with pleasant summers and harsh winters.
 It was at an altitude of 900 meters, and had high rainfall.